 The small alcove of a room that had been his sister’s is set up as an office.
 A geometric screensaver crawls across the monitor on a contemporary wood and glass-topped desk.
 Uneasy, Angel enters the room and touches the mouse with his forefinger.
 The screensaver dissolves into a standard Windows desktop, three or four program icons, no names or pictures.

-The air smells and tastes flat, but there’s a burnt incense stick balanced in a drinking glass on the desk.
+The air smells and tastes flat to him, but there’s a burnt incense stick balanced in a drinking glass on the desk.
 Angel takes off his coat, and folds it over the chair back, ants trooping up his spine.
 Obviously, his senses can’t be trusted.
 How long does he have?
 He stalks out of the office, anxiety clogging his throat.

 The master bedroom’s door is pushed to, he opens it with the flat of his hand, scanning the room as it reveals itself in the low glow of a light somewhere from the left.
 Lush, dark colors, burgundy and gold and black.
 On the long wall, there’s a massive four poster, between velvet draped windows and matching nightstands.